rschristopher/rschristopher.github.io/src/criticisms/index.md

-There is no end of criticism to Bitcoin, and yet throughout all the noise, it's nearly impossible to find a criticism that understands Bitcoin, let alone demonstrate that understanding in the criticism.
+There is no end of criticism to Bitcoin, and yet throughout all the noise, it's nearly impossible to find a criticism that understands Bitcoin, let alone demonstrate that understanding.

-This can suggest that Bitcoin is *true*, and that the critics are plainly stupid, lazy, and intellectually dishonest.
+This suggests that Bitcoin is actually *true*, and that the critics are plainly stupid, lazy, and intellectually dishonest.
 However, this also presents a significant weakness of
  Bitcoin.
 Lack of competent criticism for something as important as money, and the separation of money and state, poses a serious risk.
-For if you discovered that Bitcoin is going to bring about a catastrophe, how would you even stop it?
+E.g., if you discovered that Bitcoin is going to bring about a catastrophe, how would you stop it?
  Could you stop it?

 And interestingly, for Bitcoin to succeed it needs to be unstoppable.
 The powers against it are great.
-So the question
+So the question,

 > *"is Bitcoin true?"*

+This question can better be asked,

+> *is Bitcoin
-This question can be re-articulated as, *is Bitcoin sufficiently true that its eventual dominance is inevitable?*
+ sufficiently true that its
+ dominance is inevitable?*

+We will explore the
+ common criticisms as well as the more reasonable and valid criticisms.